Makati Avenue

 Makati Avenue (Abenida Makati) is a major commercial thoroughfare in Makati, Metro Manila, Philippines.
-It forms the eastern border of Ayala Triangle and is one of the three main avenues of the Makati Central Business District.
-The avenue runs in a somewhat north–south diagonal direction almost parallel with Epifanio de los Santos Avenue (EDSA).
+It forms the eastern border of the Ayala Triangle and is one of the three main avenues of the Makati Central Business District.
+The avenue runs roughly north–south diagonally, almost parallel to Epifanio de los Santos Avenue (EDSA).
 It passes through two distinct neighborhoods of the city: the Makati CBD and the old Makati Población.
-At its northern end lies the older part of Makati starting from J.P.
+At its northern end lies the older part of Makati, starting from J.P.
 Rizal Avenue.
 It continues through Población to Gil Puyat Avenue, marking the southern edge of the old district.
 South of Gil Puyat onto the CBD, the avenue becomes more commercial and upscale.
-The shopping hub of Ayala Center and Arnaiz Avenue lie at its southern end.
+The Ayala Center shopping hub and Arnaiz Avenue are at its southern end.

-Makati Avenue has two lanes each way in the Poblacion area, widening to three or four in the CBD.
+Makati Avenue has two lanes each way in the Poblacion area and widens to three or four in the CBD.
 It has a short extension into the gated San Lorenzo Village as San Lorenzo Drive.

+Route description

+Makati Avenue begins at the intersection of Arnaiz Avenue and San Lorenzo Drive in Barangay San Lorenzo.
+Between its southern terminus to Ayala Avenue, it passes through the Greenbelt and Glorietta complexes, then enters Salcedo Village.
+The western part of the avenue is under the jurisdiction of Barangay Bel-Air, while Barangay Urdaneta is at the eastern part of the avenue.

+After its intersection with Paseo de Roxas and Gil Puyat Avenue, the eastern part of the avenue enters Bel-Air until it passes Jupiter Street.
+Makati Avenue enters Poblacion shortly after its intersection with Jupiter Street.
+It passes much of Poblacion between Kalayaan Avenue and J.P.
+Rizal Avenue.
+It terminates at J.P.
+Rizal Avenue and continues to the Makati–Mandaluyong Bridge and Poblacion as P. Burgos Street.